hpi-schul-cloud/lint-configs/README.md

 This repo contains several packages to develop and build clean projects.

-* [@schul-cloud/eslint-config](./packages/eslint-config/README.md) - This repository contains shareable ESLint configuration used by the applications created with @schul-cloud/cli.
+* [@schul-cloud/eslint-config](./packages/eslint-config/README.md) - This repository contains shareable ESLint configuration used by the applications at @schul-cloud.

-* [@schul-cloud/prettier-config](./packages/prettier-config/README.md) - This repository contains shareable Prettier configuration used by the applications created with @schul-cloud/cli.
+* [@schul-cloud/prettier-config](./packages/prettier-config/README.md) - This repository contains shareable Prettier configuration used by the applications at @schul-cloud.

+* [@schul-cloud/stylelint-config](./packages/stylelint-config/README.md) - This repository contains shareable Stylelint configuration used by the applications at @schul-cloud.

 # How to use it